jonahkula/http-server/README.md

 Runs on linux ubuntu version 18.04\
 This server handles PUT and GET commands\
 You can run these curl commands only on files in the directory\
+If doing a PUT, new file must be 10 characters in length and alphanumeric\
 The timestamps for backup and recovery here are in unix format

 ## STEPS: